YousefSalahKassem/e-shopy/README.md

 `flutter packages pub run build_runner watch --delete-conflicting-outputs`

-and the package will generate the serialization and deserialization logic for you, the package uses `json_annotations` you can [learn more about them from the package's docs](https://pub.dev/packages/json_serializable#annotation-values)
+and the package will generate the serialization and de-serialization logic for you, the package uses `json_annotations` you can [learn more about them from the package's docs](https://pub.dev/packages/json_serializable#annotation-values)

 ------------